davidfgold/runtimeDiagnostics/README.md

 # runtimeDiagnostics
-runtime diagnostic scripts for the Borg MOEA
+A library of funcitons to read and visualize runtime output of the Borg MOEA.